wp-plugins/mystickymenu/readme.txt

 = Is there any way to restrict the width to the width of the header, rather than it being full width? = Yes, just leave "Sticky Background Color" field blank (clear).
 Than if needed define custom background color for sticky header inside ".myfixed css class" field using .myfixed class.

+= Ho do I add small logo to the menu? =
+That will depend on a theme you use, but if initially your menu and logo are in one div than you can use that div class or id in myStickymenu settings.

+If not you can change that in your header template file and add logo and menu divs inside new div with some custom class or id, than use that class or id in myStickymenu settings as a sticky class.

+In CSS you can style your custom class while not sticky using custom class you added before.
+Furthermore you can style your menu while sticky using .myfixed class which is added by js to your custom class while sticky is active.

+In some cases you can use the whole header div and than just style it different with .myfixed class, hide what you don’t need using CSS display:none; property, and position logo and menu as you like.

+Check Twenty Thirteen CSS example using default full header id #masthead as a sticky class - http://wordpress.transformnews.com/tutorials/mystickymenu-theme-support-682 .
+Also check another header example here - https://wordpress.org/support/topic/logo-in-menu-2 .

 == Screenshots ==